Acting Director, Division of Social Sciences

-Professor Nardin has been a Rockefeller Foundation Humanities Fellow and a Visiting Canterbury Fellow at the University of Canterbury in Christchurch, New Zealand, and has held visiting appointments in the School of Social Science at the Institute for Advanced Study in Princeton and the Center for European Studies at Harvard.
+Prof Nardin has been a Rockefeller Foundation Humanities Fellow and Visiting Canterbury Fellow at the University of Canterbury in Christchurch, New Zealand.
+He has held visiting appointments in the School of Social Science at the Institute for Advanced Study in Princeton and at the Center for European Studies at Harvard University.

-His faculty leadership positions at NUS have included service as head of the Political Science Department, chair of the University Mid-Term Academic Review Committee for Humanities and Social Sciences, and member of the University Promotion and Tenure Committee, the Humanities and Social Sciences Research Benchmarking Consultative Committee, and the University Teaching Excellence Committee.
+His faculty leadership positions at NUS have included serving as head of the Political Science Department, chair of the University Mid-Term Academic Review Committee for Humanities and Social Sciences, and member of the University Promotion and Tenure Committee, University Research Benchmarking Consultative Committee for Humanities and Social Sciences, Faculty of Arts and Social Sciences Faculty Research Validation Committee, and University Teaching Excellence Committee.
+At Yale-NUS, he has been Director of the Common Curriculum and Acting Director of the Humanities Division and a member of the Academic and Appointments Committees, Common Curriculum External Review Panel, Faculty Affairs Committee, and President Search Committee, as well as course facilitator for Philosophy and Political Thought 2.

 Philosophy and Political Thought